Experimental tests on the lifetime Asymmetry: Indirect demonstration of the lifetime asymmetry

-It is obvious from the experiments that $\sigma_L > \sigma_R$, i.e., the integrated cross section of LH polarized electron beams is greater than that of RH polarized electron beams.
+It is obvious from the experiments that $\sigma_L > \sigma_R$, i.e., the integrated cross section of LH polarized electron beams is greater than that of RH ones.
 This result possesses important significance.
 Many phenomena of parity violation, for example, the asymmetry of the angular distribution of the particles emitted from decay processes and the asymmetry in polarized electron-nucleon scattering, have been observed experimentally.
-These phenomena are related to differential cross sections.
-However, the $A_{LR}$ asymmetry is the phenomenon of parity violation which is related to integrated cross section.
-It shows that the integrated cross section of electron-positron weak interactions is depending on the helicity of electron beam and so it is not a Lorentz scalar.
+These phenomena are related to differential cross sections, while the $A_{LR}$ asymmetry is related to integrated one.
+It shows that the integrated cross section of electron-positron weak interactions is not a scalar under the space inversion.
 This is a veritably experimental truth though it is in conflict with our common sense.
-It is due to the weak coupling strength of LH chirality states to the $Z^0$ boson being stronger than that of RH chirality states in the neutral weak currents.
-This characteristic is much more evident in the charged weak currents, in which there exist only LH chirality states whereas the weak coupling strength of RH chirality states to the $W^\pm$ boson is equal to zero.
-Since integrated cross section induced by neutral weak currents is a pseudoscalar, so that induced by charged weak currents should also be a pseudoscalar.
-The decay processes are caused by the charged weak currents and the lifetime is the reciprocal of integrated cross section (i.e., decay rate).
-Therefore, the lifetime must be a pseudoscalar too.
-Actually, the lifetime asymmetry means the left-right cross section being asymmetric in the charged weak currents.
-It is a logical generalization of the left-right cross section asymmetry in the neutral weak currents.
-Consequently, in our opinion, the $A_{LR}$ measurement has indirectly proved that the prediction about the left-right polarization-dependent lifetime asymmetry should be correct.
+It is due to the weak coupling strength of LH chirality state to the $Z^0$ boson being stronger than that of RH chirality state in neutral weak currents.
+This characteristic is much more evident in charged weak currents, in which the weak coupling strength of RH chirality state to the $W^\pm$ boson is equal to zero, so that there exist only LH chirality state.
+Therefore, the integrated cross section induced by charged weak currents should also be not a scalar under the space inversion.
+The fermion's decay processes are caused by charged weak currents and the lifetime is the reciprocal of integrated cross section (i.e., decay rate), so the lifetime must not be a scalar too.
+It is a logical generalization of the polarization asymmetry in neutral weak currents.
+Consequently, in our opinion, the $A_{LR}$ measurement has already indirectly proved that the prediction about the LA should be correct.